janewsome63/BeyondEarth-Orbita/src/main/resources/SOURCES.md

 * Entities who are above Y590 in planetoid dimensions will be in "low orbit", and have all the effects of being in orbit such as lack of gravity and oxygen.
 * Entities between Y levels 590 and 320 in planetoid dimensions will have lessened gravity to simulate gradually de-orbiting.
 * Elytra will not work in dimensions without an atmosphere.
-* New items and blocks; Sulphur ore, dust and block (spawns on Venus, used to make gunpowder), carbon block and chunk (spawns in asteroids, compressed into diamonds).
 * Consolidated creative tabs.
 * Change rocket tier requirements.
 * Add temperature modifiers for ColdSweat while wearing space suits.